-The primary objective for a web application penetration test is to identify exploitable vulnerabilities in web based applications before hackers and malicious people are able to discover and exploit them.
-Web application penetration testing will help to reveal real-world opportunities for hackers to be able to compromise applications in such a way that allows for unauthorised access to sensitive data or even take-over systems for malicious/non-business purposes.
+The primary objective for a web application penetration test is to identify exploitable vulnerabilities in web based applications before hackers discover and exploit them.
+Web application penetration testing will help to reveal real-world opportunities for hackers to compromise applications in such a way that allows for unauthorised access to sensitive data or even take-over systems for malicious/non-business purposes.

-This type of assessment carried out by our ethical hackers aids in:
+This type of assessment carried out by our ethical hackers aids to:

 - Identify application security flaws present in the environment